jeho-lee/Awesome-On-Device-AI-Systems/README.md

 # Awesome research works for on-device AI systems

 A curated list of research works on efficient on-device AI systems, methods, and applications for mobile and edge devices.
+Note: Some of the works are designed for inference acceleration on cloud/server infrastructure, which has much higher computational resources, but I also include them here if they can be potentially generalized to on-device inference use cases.

 <!-- ACM ***MobiSys***, ACM ***MobiCom***, ACM ***Sensys***, ACM ***EuroSys***, ACM ***IPSN***, ACM ***ASPLOS***, USENIX ***NSDI***, USENIX ***ATC***, ***MLSys***, ... -->